A blue, pink, and sand pastel colored water painting with the title 5 Things No One Told Me About Tactile Defensiveness overlaid.

 Because tactile defensiveness is not something you can physically see, It is hard to explain to your children and others why and how it can affect their everyday lives.

 Since most people have no idea what tactile defensiveness is, it can be challenging for you to explain the symptoms of it to other people so that they understand.
-Our son couldn’t even walk because of tactile defensiveness.
-We had to train him to feel things on the bottom of his feet for him to start walking.
+Our son couldn’t even walk because of tactile defensiveness, it took months of physical therapy and deliberate foot desensitization exercises before he could take his first independent steps.
 People would assume he was late learning to walk, but that wasn’t the case.

-For my son, explaining why he has difficulty eating has been the most challenging aspect of tactile defensiveness.
-This challenge is what he has to deal with every single day.
+For my son, eating has been the most challenging aspect of tactile defensiveness, every meal, every day.
+I’ve written about what that really looks like for a parent.
 And not every day but also every single meal.
 This one is the hardest because, once again, people assume he is a picky eater, which is not the case.
 We even had a therapist tell us when he was younger that it was all in his head.

 Comments like that were and are very hurtful because it is not all in his head.
 It is a physical struggle.
 This is why it is so hard for people to understand him.
 They think it is just in his head, or he is making it up.

 You always seem to be by yourself as a parent and wish someone would understand.
 His meal times are just one of his daily struggles with tactile defensiveness.
-There are many meals where he has to have something different to eat because of the texture of what the rest of our family is eating.
+There are many meals where he has to eat something different because the texture of our family meal is overwhelming for him.
+If you’re in the same boat, I’ve shared some strategies that have helped us navigate those mealtimes.

 The small milestones are the greatest!

 I wanted to end on an upbeat note.
 When your child has tactile defensiveness, no one tells you that the little milestones are some of the greatest joys.
-When we first discovered he had tactile defensiveness, he wouldn’t put his feet down on anything, not even my lap.
+When we first noticed something was different, he wouldn’t put his feet down on anything, not even my lap, which turned out to be one of the clearest early warning signs.
 The day that he finally stood up on my lap was the happiest moment up to that point.
 We celebrated even more when he finally put his little feet in the grass.
 It was the little milestones like these that no one tells you you will be so excited about.

 Now that our son is older, the milestones are fewer and far between, but we still get excited and celebrate with him when he has a milestone.
 Nowadays, it is mostly when he can put a new food in his mouth!!